mars-sim/mars-sim/README.md

 that can occur at a given moment.
 There are 3 metrics for tracking how reliable a part is, namely, [Reliability](https://github.com/mars-sim/mars-sim/wiki/Reliability) percentage, Failure Rate, Mean Time Between Failure (MTBF), which are dynamically updated in light of any incidents that occur during the simulation.
-Workshops and machinery factories are to produce parts for replenishing parts to be used during [Maintenance](https://github.com/mars-sim/mars-sim/wiki/Maintenance) tasks.
+Besides malfunction, workshops and machinery factories are to produce parts for replenishing parts to be used during regular [maintenance](https://github.com/mars-sim/mars-sim/wiki/Maintenance) tasks.

 ---